 If you have children in the household, remind them that they can play with the cat, but it is not a plaything.
 Often children think that if they enjoy doing different things with the cat, he or she enjoys this as well.
 While the cat might like to interact with the children, they are many individuals in their own right, and when they tire of playing, they want to retire to their own private space.

-Be a responsible cat owner and help your cat stop inappropriate urination outside the litter box by providing a nurturing, loving, and stress-free environment.
+Be a responsible cat owner and help your cat stop peeing outside the litter box by providing a nurturing, loving, and stress-free environment.
 Reward your cat when he or she shows appropriate behavior to associate this behavior with having please you and will continue to urinate inside of their litter box.
 If any problems occur first consider what might be causing the change before taking the appropriate steps to eliminate the bad behavior.